-6. See the option below which says – ‘Instead of showing this thank you page, send subscribers to another URL’ – enter the URL of your landing page in this field and click save.
+6. See the option below which says – ‘Instead of showing this thank you page, send subscribers to another URL’ – enter the URL of your thank you page in this field and click save.

-Now if everything goes well, people who click on the ‘confirm subscription’ button inside the opt-in confirmation email will be redirected to your landing page where your freebie (eg.e-book) can be downloaded.
+Now if everything goes well, people who click on the ‘confirm subscription’ button inside the opt-in confirmation email will be redirected to your thank you page where your freebie (free ebook) can be downloaded.

-And make sure this landing page is not indexed in any search engines.
+And make sure this thank you page is not indexed in any search engines.
 If this page is visible on search results, someone may come and download your ebook and you will end up not collecting any of their valuable email addresses.

-If you make use of a plugin in like Yoast SEO already, you have an option to make any page not indexed by search engines.
+If you make use of a plugin like Yoast SEO, you will have an option to make any page ‘no-index’ by search engines.
 It’s just a few clicks away, nothing complicated.